bigdata-ustc/CAT4AI/README.md

 ## Data in the Paper

-All raw data mentioned in the paper can be found in the `data/` directory, which includes:
+All raw data mentioned in the paper can be found in the `data/experiments` directory, which includes:

-- `MedQA_irt_feature.json`: Estimated IRT features of each item in the MedQA dataset (Figure 2).
+- `GSM8K_irt_feature.json`, `MedQA_irt_feature.json`: Estimated IRT features of each item in the GSM8K and MedQA dataset (Figure 2).
 - `guess/`: Guessing factors data for contaminated and uncontaminated items across three benchmarks (MATH, NarrativeQA, RAFT) (Figure 3).
 Here, 0 indicates no contamination, and 1 indicates contamination.
 - `consistency.json`: Rankings consistency data with Full Benchmark.
 - `similarity/`: The average Jaccard similarity coefficient data of the selected items for each LLM on the MATH benchmark.
 The number of selected items increases from 10% to 80% of the entire benchmark.